DuncanStewart1234/Project-Group-55/Sprint2.md

   Unit Tests:

-    If they're able to add a todo item
+    If they're able to see the Todo widget

     Able to see the date and time

     Able to see the map

+    Able to see the Note Widget

   Cypress:

 **Unit Test in Backend:**